assertthat/selenium-shutterbug/README.md

 ### Screenshots comparison

-- Compare screenshot taken with the expected one with specified deviation rate:
+- Compare screenshot taken with the expected one with specified deviation rate (for example 0.1 represents that if image differences are less than 10% the images will be considered to be equal and no resulting image with highlighted differences will be produced):
 ```java
   Shutterbug.shootPage(driver).equals(otherImage,0.1);
 ```